Alphafold

 Any publication that discloses findings arising from using this source code or the model parameters should cite the AlphaFold paper and, if applicable, the AlphaFold-Multimer paper.

-Access to GPUs is not automatic.
-If you wish to use this software on GPUs please let us know when you request access.
+Access to GPUs maybe controlled.
+If you do not have access to GPUs and you wish to use this software on GPUs please let us know when you request access.

 Set up procedure